Unveiling the Charm: Tracing the Rich History of Cebu

 II.
 Pre-Colonial Period

 Before European explorers set foot on the shores of this island paradise, Cebu was already the hub of a flourishing pre-Hispanic society.
-Engaging in trade with nearby islands and far-off lands, including China and Borneo, Cebu was clearly an early economic stronghold.
+Engaging in trade with nearby islands and far-off lands, including China and Borneo, Cebu was an early economic stronghold.
 Although a written record is scarce, artifacts from this era, such as the historic Boljoon find, provide fascinating glimpses into Cebu’s precolonial past.

 III.
 Colonial Period

-From converted cathedrals to Spanish-Filipino architectural fusion seen in ancestral homes, the colonial period left an indelible mark on Cebu, shaping its culture, influencing its language, and developing its infrastructure.
+From converted cathedrals to Spanish-Filipino architectural fusion seen in ancestral homes, the colonial period they left an indelible mark on Cebu, shaping its culture, influencing its language, and developing its infrastructure.

 IV.
 Post-Colonial Era